Pyruvate Kinase Deficiency In Maine Coon Cats

 In cats with PKdef, this enzyme is not sufficiently active, which means that the affected cat’s red blood cells become unstable and have significantly shorter lifespans.

-While there is no way to get rid of PKD, it is possible to catch it early through Maine Coon health tests.
+There is no way to get rid of PKD, though it is possible to catch it early through Maine Coon health tests.

 Responsible breeders will conduct genetic testing on all of their cats before breeding them, to prevent passing on any disorders to their offspring (source 1,2,3).

-If a cat only inherits one copy of the gene from its parents, then it becomes a carrier.
-This means that, while this cat will not have PKdef, they can still pass it on to their offspring.
+If a cat only inherits one copy of the gene from its parents, it becomes a carrier.
+This means that while this cat will not have PKdef, they can still pass it to their offspring.

 When there is only a small selection of cats that have certain desirable characteristics, they are also more likely to pass on genetic disorders to their offspring.